zyx-stu/NutriBot-RAG/README.md

 <div align="center">

-Built with ❤️ using Next.js · Supabase · Groq · HuggingFace
+Built with  using Next.js · Supabase · Groq · HuggingFace
+with ❤️ SHIVA (Darling)

 **[⭐ Star this repo](https://github.com/YOUR_USERNAME/NutriBot-RAG)** if you found it useful!